sirchuck/site_works/README.md

             $q->key1 and $q->key2 as per the calling example above. php_q_it
         This is the queue manager.
 When you put something in the site_works_queue database, and you have the php_q_it queue manager running it will run the script in the order it was put in.
-This is only precice to microseconds.
-(1/1000000 of a second) More percision needs another solution.
         - Parameters
             File: This is the filename of the file in your queue_scripts folder you want to run.
 We add the path and .php for you.
             Variables: Send an array of key => value pairs to retrieve in your thread script.